prathushan/WP-Site-Inspector-Agent/README.md

 ✔️ Get explanations for deprecation notices and warnings
 ✔️ Identify which plugin/theme generated the error
 ✔️ Copy fix suggestions directly into your theme/plugin
-✔️ Use your own API key (BYOK) for secure, private debugging
+✔️ Use your own API key (BYOK) for private debugging

 ---